apigee-127/swagger-tools/docs/Middleware.md

 Swagger Metadata also processes your request parameters for you.
-So no matter how the parameters are provided (body, header, form data, query string, ...), as described in your Swagger document(s), the processing is handled for you to get the parameter values. _(No validation of the parameter values happens in the Swagger Metadata middleware.)_
+So no matter how the parameters are provided (body, header, form data, query string, ...), as described in your Swagger document(s), the processing is handled for you to get the parameter values. _(No validation of the parameter values happens in the Swagger Metadata middleware.)_  During this process, Swagger Metadata will use [body-parser][body-parser] and [qs][qs] for body and query string parsing respectively if you do not provide your own parsers.

 ### Swagger 1.2